2003 Dallas Cowboys season: Week 11 at New England Patriots

 Parcells traveled to Foxboro for the first time since the 1999 season and faced his former assistant Bill Belichick on Sunday night.
 The Patriots had won five straight and made it six as they sacked Quincy Carter once and intercepted three passes.
 Former Patriot Terry Glenn was held to one catch as the Patriots ground out a 12–0 win.

 Week 12 vs. Carolina Panthers

 The Cowboys hosted the surging Panthers and the game lead tied or changed six times.
 Joey Galloway caught a touchdown, one of two from Quincy Carter, while Aveion Cason's touchdown put Dallas up 24–17.
-John Kasay's field goal at 3:51 to go made it 24–20 late in the fourth, but the Cowboys killed the remaining clock on four Carter completions for 21 yards and a four-yard run aided by a Deon Grant personal foul penalty.
+John Kasay's field goal at 3:51 to go made it 24–20 late in the fourth, but the Cowboys killed the remaining clock on four Quincy Carter completions for 21 yards and a four-yard run aided by a Deon Grant personal foul penalty.